m0420/MeridianJB/Working_with_libjailbreak.md

-## Working with Meridian & libjailbreak
+## Working withspongebob& libjailbreak

 If your binary to tweak requires setuid0, or other entitlements/empowerments, you may need to make calls to Jailbreakd, which handles entitling of processes.
-This can be done via libjailbreak, a library bundled by default with Meridian.
+This can be done via libjailbreak, a library bundled by default withspongebob

 ### What do these empowerments include?
 - Fixing setuid